Rules

 2 § Division into sections and groups

-The Academy shall be divided into two sections, of Science and the Humanities.
-These in turn can be divided into groups for example according to the disciplines they represent.
+The Academy shall be divided into two sections, the Section of Science and the Section of the Humanities.
+These in turn shall be divided into groups according to the disciplines they represent.
 The names of the groups and their disciplines shall be decided on at statutory meetings of the Academy or at extraordinary meetings called for this purpose.

 3 § Members